Mirror Symmetry for Quiver Algebroid Stacks: Representation theory of category by algebroid stacks

-Indeed, as a generalization of Step (5) to two algebras in Construction \ref{constr:nc-single}, we shall extend the whole Fukaya category over where $I=(i_1,\ldots,i_k)$ runs over multi-indices with entries in $\{1,2\}$ with no repeated adjacent entries. $\widehat{\bigoplus_{k\geq 0}}$ means that we take a completion over $\Lambda$, meaning that we allow infinite series with valuation in $\Lambda$ increasing to infinity.
+Indeed, as a generalization of Step (5) to two algebras in Construction \ref{constr:nc-single}, we shall extend the whole Fukaya category over where $I=(i_1,\ldots,i_k)$ runs over multi-indices with entries in $\{1,2\}$ with no repeated adjacent entries.
 We think of this as the function algebra over the product.
-Moreover, we enlarge to include the objects $(\bL_1,b_1)$ and $(\bL_2,b_2)$.